Click for more products.

 Within the dry forest ecosystem it is essential to maintain care and protection since there are species that are in danger.
 These forests are fragile ecosystems, and we need to learn to live with them and use them sustainably.

-Ecuadorianhands is a company committed to the conservation and restoration of the tropical dry forest of Ecuador, the habitat of palo santo.
-He has worked for more than 10 years with native communities to protect the environment and they finance their work through the sale of sustainable products made with materials such as palo santo and toquilla straw hats.
-The company believes that the best legacy it can leave behind is a habitable planet for our children, and to achieve this it is necessary to reconnect humanity with nature in a harmonious
+EcuadorianHands believes that the best legacy it can leave behind is a habitable planet for our children, and to achieve this it is necessary to reconnect humanity with nature in a harmonious

-Since 2016 it was decided to restore a primary forest and reforest with native species, with the aim of creating a pilot project that can be replicated in other dry forests in Manabí.
-For this, the Protected Forest and Vegetation (BVP) "El Artesan - EcuadorianHands" was chosen, a 50-hectare tropical dry forest in Joa-Jipijapa, declared as such by the country's Ministry of the Environment, Water and Ecological Transition (MAATE).
+Since 2016, efforts have been made to restore primary forests and engage in reforestation using native species, creating a pilot project that can be replicated in other dry forests of Manabí.
+For this purpose, the Protected Nature Reserve "ElArtesan-EcuadorianHands", a 50-hectare tropical dry forest in Joa-Jipijapa, has been chosen and officially recognized by the Ministry of Environment, Water, and Ecological Transition (MAATE) of the country.

 The project called #PaloSantoDoneRight, has the participation of the local community, the university, NGOs, the Ecuadorian government, educational units, and other key actors to achieve actions that prevent, mitigate, and remedy environmental impacts, as well as follow-up plans. , evaluation and monitoring of flora and fauna.